Table of contents

 Additionally, make sure you’re listening to what your employees are saying and be sure to correct their employee performance evaluation accordingly.

 Yes, you should be supplying positive and negative feedback to employees however it shouldn’t only focus on the negative.
-Granted, there are employees that need to improve their performance, however if you only focus on the negative, they will feel unappreciated and will have low morale, and that can lead to big problems to the company as a whole.
+Granted, there are employees that need to improve their performance, however, if you only focus on the negative, they will feel unappreciated and will have low morale, and that can lead to big problems for the company as a whole.
 Be sure to provide a balance, compliment the employee when they do well (like bringing in a new sale or client or if a customer has something positive to say about them).